prettier/prettier/README.md

 (Don't forget the quotes around the globs!
 The quotes make sure that Prettier expands the globs rather than your shell, for cross-platform usage.)

+Prettier CLI will ignore files located in `node_modules` directory.
+To opt-out from this behavior use `--with-node-modules` flag.

 In the future we will have better support for formatting whole projects.

 If you're worried that Prettier will change the correctness of your code, add `--debug-check` to the command.